 … and then there’s post-production.

-Editing is hard.
+Video editing is hard.
 Worse than hard, it’s usually boring at best or frustrating at worst.
 Between coloring, mixing sound, adding animation, and combining it all together, post-production takes the most amount of time and is the least enjoyable stage.

 Post-production is the last hurdle before you can upload your video and share it with your viewers.
 While it might feel like a pain, the truth is that editing might just be the most important part of filmmaking — it’s what separates amateurs from the YouTube stars who consistently pull in millions of views.